 Sec.
 38-42.
-Township and Department of Public Services.
+Township and water-department Department of Public Services.

-The operation, management, maintenance, repair and control of the water system shall be under the immediate supervision and control of the Department of Public Services director who shall be appointed by the township board.
+The operation, management, maintenance, repair and control of the water system shall be under the immediate supervision and control of the water department Department of Public Services Department of Public Services director who shall be appointed by the township board.
 The township board shall also have the authority to accept such system or systems as gifts from any person, firm, association and/or corporation.